 Though Fall is in the air here, it is still very much summer in many parts of the world.
 If, like the Soldiers Angels bakers you are sending a warm weather care package, these chewy Orange Creamsicle Bars are a desert safe recipe that will travel well in the heat.
 Any other time of year, their orange citrus scent and flavor will bring back summer flavors to your taste buds.
 I realize the bars are more yellow colored than orange (you could always add food coloring) but the flavor is definitely orange.
 The white chocolate chips add a creamy taste that gives these bars their creamsicle name.

-The sparkling orange sugar on top of the bars is pretty on its own, whether or not you choose to add the icing.
+The sparkling orange sugar on top of Orange Creamsicle Bars is pretty on its own, whether or not you choose to add the icing.
 No orange sugar in the house?
 No worries.
 I put 3 tablespoons of white decorating sugar in a ziplock bag with 1 drop of Americolor orange gel food coloring, mushed it around until the sugar was orange, then let it dry for about 30 minutes before using it on the creamsicle bars.

 - 1 cup all-purpose flour